I am an overseas registered midwife

 You must be able to prove who you are by providing identification documents in accordance our Evidence of Identity documents.

 Must be equivalent in content and competencies to the New Zealand Bachelor of Midwifery for registration by the New Zealand graduate midwives.
+Please complete the qualification compatibility assessment form.

 Post registration midwifery practice